Slashdot

 Pretty sure you're joking here, but since commenters are already taking you seriously I will just add that you can't put any job figures, good or bad, down to this administration yet.
 They have currently achieved nothing, no legislation, no budget, nothiiing.
 Any changes now are leftover from whatever was already happening.

+So happy to see these numbers.
+President Trump is a truly worthy successor to Lincoln...

+How dare you compare Trump to a loser who couldn't even stop the Civil War!
+Sad!
+You need to compare him to a real winner like Andrew Jackson, a man so great that he was able to motivate people and get them moving all across the country!

-What bugs me about this (Score:2)
+What bugs me about this (Score:4, Insightful)